 A personalized over-the-counter topical medical-grade acne treatment will be able to reduce mild hormonal acne in most women.
 For severe hormonal acne cases, there is a need to complement the topical treatment with oral treatments: oral contraceptives, spironolactone, or DIM supplements.

 What is the best topical treatment for women with hormonal acne?

-The same as teen acne – adult acne treatment should be personalized to the skin type and acne and acne severity type.
+The same as for teen acne – adult acne treatment should be personalized to the skin type and acne and acne severity type.
 The best topical ingredient for mild hormonal acne is salicylic acid, retinol, niacinamide, and benzoyl peroxide for moderate acne.
 Benzoyl peroxide is regarded by the American Academy of Dermatology (AAD) as the best FDA-approved single anti-acne ingredient.
 It is frequently more effective than any other over-the-counter prescription acne medication.
 Unlike adapalene (Differin, Epiduo), they are often very irritating; new preparation of micronized benzoyl peroxide 2.5% can be used on acne-prone and sensitive skin without significant side effects.

 The best cleansers for women with hormonal acne include a low percentage of salicylic acid.
 Salicylic acid at a concentration of 0.5% can help unclog the skin pores without over-drying the skin.
 Plant-based ingredients; can further help fight skin inflammation and reduce the dryness and redness frequently associated with regular anti-acne cleansers.